|What to do with kids?||What is there to do after hours?|

 Houston offers a diverse and eccentric arts scene filled with contemporary and progressive works.
 Don't miss the Art Car Museum/Beer Can House/Orange Show Monument, Discovery Green, The Galleria, The Menil Collection, San Jacinto Monument, Buffalo Bayou Boat Tours.

-A city full of extreme shopping opportunities, shoppers can find the perfect piece at designer boutiques, deluxe malls and bargain-filled centre.
+A: Houston is a city full of extreme shopping opportunities and shoppers can find the perfect piece at designer boutiques, deluxe malls and bargain-filled centers.

 In downtown, GreenStreet has a flagship Forever 21 store and BCBG.
 The tenant list continues to grow.